viko-ai/hugo-amp-theme/DOCS.md

 referenced in the generated ld+json microdata which is needed for AMP rich results.
 The 2x1 image is referenced by the facebook and twitter cards.

+## Menus

+This theme uses Hugo's [menu system][7].
+Four menus are defined:

+1. **main** - The top menu.
+Note: the last element in the menu, (as determined by its weight) is a button.
+2. **product** - Used in the footer under the "Product" heading
+3. **company** - Used in the footer under the "About us" heading
+4. **legal** - Used in the footer on the bottom left - used for terms of use, privacy policy etc

+For example in the sample site, the "Features" section is part of both the main and product menus.
+The "Press" section uses the company menu only

 ## List and single page templates

 We include a default list.html and single.html template which will render for all pages that don't have their own